solana-foundation/developer-content/developers/guides/advanced/introduction-to-durable-nonces.md

 AkrQn5QWLACSP5EMT2R1ZHyKaGWVFrDHJ6NL89HKtwjQ
 ```

-This is the 32-bit alphanumeric string that will be used in place of recent
+This is the base58 encoded hash that will be used in place of recent
 blockhashes while signing a transaction.

 ### Displace Nonce Account